wealthschemaresourcesarticlesLife-insurance illustrations under AG 49-A — what the engine has to enforce

 What goes wrong in practice

-We've audited illustration validation tools across several carriers and intermediaries.
-The recurring issues:
+Illustration validation tools across carriers and intermediaries show recurring issues:

 Stale BIA.
 The engine uses a BIA computed at integration time and doesn't update as the 25-year window rolls forward.
 Multi-year-old BIAs are wrong by enough to flag legitimate illustrations as non-compliant or pass non-compliant ones as legitimate.